 Badaling Remnant Great Wall

 This wall served as the west gate of the defense systems of the Wall.
-The Remnant Great Wall is a witness to the structure of Great Wall, the biggest military defense construction in history.
+The Remnant Great Wall is a witness to the structure of the Great Wall, the biggest military defense construction in history.

 Shuiguan or Water Pass Great Wall